jake-knerr/chess/README.md

 #### Prefer to use `REM` for font sizes (or anything that should scale with fonts) and use `px` for everything else.

+Sometimes, it may be useful to use `REM` for styles that are related to displayed text.
+For example, the padding around text may be specified in `REM` units.

 Do not change the browser's default `font-size`.

 > Why?
 This way, users can change the font size of your document without affecting the layout.